Introduction

 3. Define diversity goals

 After the collection, consolidation, and analysis of data is done and dusted, it is time to start working on diversity hiring goals.
 This will include identifying how a more diverse workforce will impact the business and align with organizational values.
-Take a tip from Deloitte, for example; they aimed high, targeting a 50% increase in Black and Hispanic/Latinx pros in their US team.
-By 2022, they had already notched an impressive 43.8% boost.
+Consider Deloitte’s ambitious target: aiming for a 50% increase in Black and Hispanic/Latinx professionals in their US teams by 2025.
+By the end of 2023, they surpassed this goal with a 54.2% increase, two years ahead of schedule.

-When it comes to goal-setting, keep your eyes on the stuff that makes sense – the stuff you can realistically achieve and track.
-Begin with something modest, and then keep on building.
+When it comes to goal-setting, keep your eyes on the stuff that makes sense – the things you can realistically achieve and track.
+Begin with something modest and keep building.

 Building a workplace that truly values diversity is not something that falls on one person’s shoulders.
 It is not limited to a single department (like HR) either.
 It is a team effort, getting the whole organization on board to create a place that’s inclusive, safe, and equitable.
 That is how we fuel growth.

-Updating diversity policies: Outlining policies to make sure candidates from diverse backgrounds have a warm welcome.
-Think parental leaves, menstrual leaves, childcare support, eldercare support, and finding healthcare providers who are in tune with the LGBTQIA+ community’s unique needs
+1. Updating diversity policies: Outline policies to make sure candidates from diverse backgrounds have a warm welcome.
+Think parental leaves, menstrual leaves, childcare support, eldercare support, and finding healthcare providers who are in tune with the LGBTQIA+ community’s unique needs.

 Here are a few good fundamentals to include when reporting: